R21Digital/galactic-archives/src/blog/welcome-post.md

 last_updated: 2025-07-28
 ---

-This is the inaugural blog post for Galactic Archives.
+This is the inaugural blog post for SWGDB.